5 Best Tactics For Mortgage Lead Generation

-- A multi-step, real-time engaging form that educates the prospect on the process of applying for a mortgage through your business, based on their specific requirements (e.g. what kind of loan they want, approximate purchase price, loan amount, credit score, etc.), and THEN asks for an email so that they can receive an automated quote.
+- A multi-step, real-time engaging form that educates the prospect on the process of applying for a mortgage through your business, based on their specific requirements (e.g. what kind of loan they want, whether it’s an emergency loan or approximate purchase price, loan amount, credit score, etc.), and THEN asks for an email so that they can receive an automated quote.

 Obviously, the latter is more effective.

 And if it’s a first-time home buyer lead filling in the form, chances are, they don’t want to give up their contact information to get on a sales call immediately.

 Which is why having multi-step forms can highly boost the conversion rate for a mortgage landing page, while taking into consideration all the best lead generation practices described above.